DigiNode-Tools/diginode-tools/docs/rpi_setup_macos.md

 ![Choose OS in Raspberry Pi Imager](/images/macos_setup_3_1c.png)

 You should see 'RASPBERRY PI OS LITE (64-BIT) on the button.

-Make sure you have selected this version.
+IMPORTANT: Make sure you have selected the correct version of Raspberry Pi OS - it must be the LITE edition which includes no desktop OS, and must be 64-bit (the 32-bit OS will not work).

 ![Choose OS in Raspberry Pi Imager](/images/macos_setup_3_1d.png)